eduvpn/documentation/README.md

 template.

 # Time
-**CentOS 7 seems to have chrony by default?**
+CentOS 7 seems to have chrony running by default, so nothing to do here.

-Make sure the time is set correctly and is kept up to date.
-If the offset becomes too big SAML will no longer work correctly.

-    $ sudo ntpdate pool.ntp.org
-    $ sudo yum -y install ntp
-    $ sudo chkconfig ntpd on
-    $ sudo service ntpd start

 # SAML configuration
 Using the Apache module `mod_auth_mellon`.
 See